sirkon/protoast/README.md

 - Full types and options resolution.
 Options are bound to their respective types and can be traversed as trees.
 - Lazy parsing.
 Meaning no problems at recursive deps and so on.
 Everything is computed when needed.
 Only single parsing pass is performed.
 - Nice high level API.
-- No protoc's descriptor and so on.
+- No google.protobuf.Descriptor.
+Our API is a descriptor itself.
+With more info actually.
 - Lacks validation.
 You still need to run `buf lint` and such to validate your PB files properly.

 ## Usage